vakuor/RiptideNetworkedShooter/README.md

 This is NOT a production ready solution.
 It is just my try to make network work on me.

-You can build it on your own or just download [builds for Windows](https://drive.google.com/file/d/121ThjxXKSX_KtnErq6LBfZROgr24_rhH/view?usp=sharing).
+You can build it on your own or just download [builds for Windows](https://github.com/vakuor/RiptideNetworkedShooter/releases/tag/v0.1).

 Launch one server instance and countless number of clients (beware of bugs).

-Already a pro?
-Just edit this README.md and make it your own.
-Want to make it easy?
-[Use the template at the bottom](#editing-this-readme)!

-## Add your files
+## Launch

 - [ ] [Create](https://docs.gitlab.com/ee/user/project/repository/web_editor.html#create-a-file) or [upload](https://docs.gitlab.com/ee/user/project/repository/web_editor.html#upload-a-file) files
 - [ ] [Add files using the command line](https://docs.gitlab.com/ee/gitlab-basics/add-file.html#add-a-file-using-the-command-line) or push an existing Git repository with the following command: